brucemack/brucemack.github.io/_posts/2024-06-13-verilog-clocks.md

 what is shown above is a machine-generated "wire-up" of the SMS-level Verilog models.

-When I compile that Verilog, along with the Verilog models of the TAF, TAJ, and TAG cards, run a Verilog simulator, and display the result in GTKWave, I see his output:
+When I compile that Verilog, along with the Verilog models of the TAF, TAJ, and TAG cards, run a Verilog simulator, and display the result in GTKWave, I see this output:

 ![Clocks](/assets/images/ibm1620-clock-6.jpg)